AzharMobeen/springBoot-JMS-ActiveMQ-For-Consume-and-Publish/README.md

 # SpringBoot-JMS with ActiveMQ

 It's a simple Spring-Boot Application for Consuming messages from ActiveMQ Queue and Publish it to ActiveMQ Topic.
+I'm using MarshallingMessageConverter with Jaxb2Marshaller for both consuming and publishing XML message.

 * Run ActiveMQ.